D'Urville Island: Flora and fauna

 There is a population of the rare South Island long-tailed bat on the island.

 Transport

-Air

-A small Department of Conservation maintained airstrip is located at Moawhitu, Greville Harbour.
+There is a small airstrip at Moawhitu, Greville Harbour, that is maintained by the Department of Conservation.
 Pelorus Air has flights to D'Urville Island from Picton, Wellington and Paraparaumu.

-Boat

 A barge service is operated by D'Urville Island Crossings between French Pass village and the settlement of Kapowai.
 There is also a water taxi operating between the D’Urville Island Wilderness Resort at Catherine Cove and French Pass.

-In 2016, Motueka based Abel Tasman Sea Shuttles hosted a number of charity cruises around D'Urville Island in conjunction with the Rotary Club of Motueka.